bmoussaud/xld-docker-plugin/README.md

 # Docker RunContainer Configuration #

-A `docker.RunContainer` may be configured with with Embedded Deployeds:
+A `docker.RunContainer` may be configured with with Embedded deployeds:
 * `docker.EnvironmentVariable` to configure environment variable (name,value)
 * `docker.Port` to configure the exposed ports
 * `docker.Link` to configure on which other containers the container should be linked with